Support Page Content

 This class is designed for Technical hosts and/or Leaders who schedule Zoom meetings: What needs to happen before your meeting or seminar takes place.
 Topics covered include logging into your account and account setup, scheduling your meetings, and methods for sending invitations to your attendees.
 Plus, we will also cover some basic Zoom reports.

-Here is a guide to managing your programs, particularly in scheduling your Zoom meetings using the online registration system.
+Here is a guide on how to access your program data, , particularly in scheduling your Zoom meetings using the online registration system.

 Polls and Waiting Rooms: